rust-lang/rfcs/text/0000-from-lossy.md

 }
 ```

-Add implementations from all of:
+Additionally, define implementations from all of:

 - `f32, f64`